-- (1) A full-time senior practitioner shall be entitled to 160 hours annual leave per annum.
-The entitlement accrues pro rata on a weekly basis. - (2) (a) A full-time doctor in training shall be entitled to 152 hours annual leave per annum.
-The entitlement accrues pro rata on a weekly basis. - (b) Effective on and from 17 January 2011, a full-time doctor in training shall be entitled to 160 hours annual leave per annum.
-The entitlement accrues pro rata on a weekly basis. - (c) Effective on and from 17 January 2011, the recorded balance of annual leave hours for doctors in training shall be multiplied by 1.053 and the resulting sum credited as annual leave. - (3) Where a practitioner takes a week of annual leave, this will be debited as 40 hours leave. - (b) Where a practitioner takes a day of annual leave this will be debited as 8 hours leave unless the practitioner was rostered to work other than 8 hours in which case the practitioner will be debited the hours that they would have been rostered for that day.
+- (1) A full-time practitioner shall be entitled to 160 hours annual leave per annum.
+The entitlement accrues pro rata on a weekly basis. - (2) (a) Where a practitioner takes a week of annual leave, this will be debited as 40 hours leave. - (b) Where a practitioner takes a day of annual leave this will be debited as 8 hours leave unless the practitioner was rostered to work other than 8 hours in which case the practitioner will be debited the hours that they would have been rostered for that day.
 Provided that annual leave will not be utilised for any absence beyond full-time hours.
 Where a practitioner makes an application for annual leave for a period that is or includes a period of rostered overtime and the absence is approved by the employer, the period of rostered overtime will be changed to un-rostered hours.
-Annual leave credits shall not be applied to any period of un-rostered hours. - (c) Where a Doctor in Training takes annual leave prior to 17 January 2011, one week of annual leave will be debited as 38 hours leave and a day of annual leave will be debited as 7.6 hours leave unless the practitioner was rostered to work other than 7.6 hours in which case the practitioner will be debited the hours that they would have been rostered for that day.
+Annual leave credits shall not be applied to any period of un-rostered hours.

-(4) Additional Leave
+(3) Additional Leave